notrogan/lifehat/README.md

-this is a repo for our congressional app challenge app. it is built on vuejs and leverages aws services
+this is the repo for our congressional app challenge app

+this repo really only exists so i can clone the project files between devices easier